Uplogix/docs/local-manager-user-guide/maintenance-and-troubleshooting/installing-a-fiber-module.md

 ![LTE Modem](http://uplogix.com/support/docs/img/SFP-Installation-04.jpg)

-**Step 3: ** Insert the module card into the modem slot of the Local Manager, making sure that is is secured within the gray plastic rails.
+**Step 3: ** Insert the module card into the modem slot of the Local Manager, making sure that it is secured within the gray plastic rails.

 ![LTE Modem](http://uplogix.com/support/docs/img/SFP-Installation-05.jpg)